Published by Christina Riley. Last Updated on February 29, 2024.

 Read More: The Best Breweries in Asheville

 - Occoneechee Mountain State Natural Area in Hillsborough

 - Otter Falls Trail in Seven Devils near Banner Elk (one of our favorite kid-friendly waterfalls!)

 - Roan Mountain near Bakersville and Burnsville

 - Stone Mountain State Park near Elkin

 - Weymouth Woods in Southern Pines

 Read More: 100+ Hiking Trails in North Carolina

 We created this after pondering so many times about what to do during winter in North Carolina.
 Being such a big state, finding fun stuff to do can get overwhelming, so we hope you find this guide helpful when trying to pin down your weekends and free time.

-Also, if there’s something that should be added, please feel free to let us know in the comments section.
-We’re always on the lookout for new things to do in our state.
+Also, if there’s something that should be added, please feel free to let us know in the comments section or by email.
+We’re always looking for new things to do in our state.